sce/brief_mail/README.md

 ### Source Control Management

 The scm type should be automatically picked up via the deployment tool config, so no extra configuration necessary.
+(As of writing this is quite moot since it only supports git anyway, but it should be easy to support other scm types in the future.)

 ## Usage